 Why modern stress is bad for you

 While the stress mechanism worked well for us when we were cavemen, modern-day stress is not so good.

 In fact, modern stress, caused by a relentlessly busy lifestyle, is really, really bad for you – even toxic.
-It causes you to get fat (I’ll explain why below), it wears out your immune system and it increases your risk of serious illness.
+It causes you to get fat, wears out your immune system and increases your risk of serious illness.
 This is because many of the situations that cause you to become stressed nowadays aren’t the sort of danger that you need to run away from – although your body still wants you to.
 While an important job interview, a looming deadline or being told off by a scary boss may feel frightening, they won’t cause you any physical harm, so there is no need for you to run away from them – which brings me to why stress makes you fat.

 Why stress makes you fat

 Whilst when you get stressed from real danger these hormones don't make you fat, when you're not in real danger, it's a different story.

 When you’re not in real danger, these fat-storing hormones and all that sugar is released into the bloodstream just float around, eventually ending up as fat on your tummy and around your waist.
 They also make you crave more sugar (in the form of chocolate and biscuits) because your body thinks it needs more to keep it going.